comptechml/SentEvalRu/README.md

 Use bow.py from "/examples" - in the end of the file choose methods you need end run script

+Download files for Skip-Thoughts [here](https://drive.google.com/open?id=1JWGnkcfP0eT7IMC_UJt_Azqk5CrDOa5V).
+(The archive contains 4 files: word2vec embeddings from RDT and 3 files for trained Skip-Thought model.
+We used for training russian dump of Wikipedia and 1000 iterations)
 # SentEval: evaluation toolkit for sentence embeddings

 SentEval is a library for evaluating the quality of sentence embeddings.
 We assess their generalization power by using them as features on a broad and diverse set of "transfer" tasks. **SentEval currently includes 17 downstream tasks**.
 We also include a suite of **10 probing tasks** which evaluate what linguistic properties are encoded in sentence embeddings.
 Our goal is to ease the study and the development of general-purpose fixed-size sentence representations.